usds/ditap-curriculum-update/3_Curriculum/3A_Vendor-Materials/Overview of Curriculum Changes for Vendors.md

   * Flexible Implementation: May be referenced in live facilitation, supplemented with additional checks, or adapted for agency-specific scenarios.

-* Applied Learning Assignments and In-Class Discussions including:
+* Applied Learning Assignments and In-Class Discussions:

   * Stakeholder Research Assignment

+  *
   * Shadowing Assignment

+  *
   * In-Class Discussions of the Threaded Case Scenario

 ### Recommended Cadence: